 I would like to do an internship or work as a trainee in Switzerland.
 What possibilities are there?

 Switzerland has adopted what are known as trainee agreements with around 30 countries so that young professionals can develop their professional and language skills in Switzerland.
-The list of countries includes Argentina, Australia, Bulgaria, Canada, the Czech Republic, Hungary, Monaco, New Zealand, the Philippines, Poland, Romania, Russia, Slovakia, South Africa and the United States.
+The list of countries includes Argentina, Australia, Canada, Chile, Japan, Monaco, New Zealand, Philippines, Russia, South Africa, Tunisia, Ukraine, USA.

 How can my children study in Switzerland?